harsh-m-patil/interview-archive/README.md

 The application uses a PostgreSQL database with the following main entities:

 - **Users**: User accounts and authentication
-- **Questions**: Interview questions with content, titles, and metadata
+- **Questions**: Interview questions with content, titles, and AI-generated answers
 - **Answers**: User-provided answers to questions
 - **Tags**: Categorization system for questions
 - **Companies**: Company information for filtering
 - **Roles**: Job role information for filtering
+- **Groups**: Collaborative spaces for sharing questions within teams
+- **Members**: Group membership with role-based access control

 ## Contributing